-Now with that out of the way, let’s look at the nuts and bolts of the GPA calculation for students who are awarded letter grades.
+Now with that out of the way, let’s look at the nuts and bolts of the GPA calculation for students who have letter grades.
 For each grade in an academic course, assign the following number values to each grade.
 Then simply divide the sum of these numbers by the number of courses (a simply average).
 This will be how we calculate your “Real” GPA.

 A = 4.0

 B+ = 3.3